ronrothjr/The-Spiral-of-Becoming/threads-2.0.md

 From Black, Indigenous, and other liberation perspectives:

-**Where is POWER as a thread?** The Spiral names universal tensions but conspicuously absent is the tension between oppressor and oppressed, privileged and marginalized.
+**Where is POWER as a thread?** The Threads name universal tensions but conspicuously absent is the tension between oppressor and oppressed, privileged and marginalized.
 This isn't universal in the same way as "presence" \- it's specifically about systemic injustice.
 By not naming it, the framework risks being another privileged person's luxury meditation.

 > **POWER** **Seed:** "Who shapes reality?"
 >